 External University Academic Audit

 AQA is an independent body established by the New Zealand Vice-Chancellors’ Committee to carry out an academic audit of universities.
 AQA audits are predicated on the principles of being evidence-based; enhancement-led; externally benchmarked and undertaken by peers.
-The Cycle 5 framework was developed in consultation with staff and Vice-Chancellors of New Zealand universities, internationally experienced auditors and the New Zealand Union of Students’ Associations.
-Further information about the basis for audit may be found in the Handbook for Universities at aqa.ac.nz/cycle5handbook
+The Cycle 6 framework which begins in 2021 was developed in consultation with staff and Vice-Chancellors of New Zealand universities, internationally experienced auditors and the New Zealand Union of Students’ Associations.
+Further information about the basis for audit may be found in the Handbook for Universities at www.aqa.ac.nz/node/271

-The Cycle 6 audit framework is currently under development.
-It encompasses thirty Guideline Statements pertaining to teaching and learning and student support.
-It is proposed that the University of Canterbury's next audit visit will take place in 2022.
+The University of Canterbury's next audit visit will take place in 2022.
 In the interim, the University is taking part in a national enhancement theme audit focussing on Māori and Pasifika student achievement, retention and success and is reporting back to the AQA and other universities on progress on a regular basis.

 Further information about the audit process is available from: